Perspective | Larry Hogan, the GOP’s anti-Trump, hopes to reverse the party’s direction and ‘purge’ its extremists

 Gov. Larry Hogan blasts senators who won’t certify election results: ‘A mockery of our system and who we are as Americans’.

-“The party has to grow, or it will die,” said Douglass V. Mayer, a Republican strategist and longtime Hogan adviser.
+“The party has to grow, or it will die,” said Doug Mayer, a Republican strategist and longtime Hogan adviser.
 “Politics is a sales job.
 We need to sell to everybody.”

 Hogan wants to follow what he sees as the approach of Ronald Reagan, for whom he cast a write-in ballot for president in November.
 The vote for a dead person drew snickers, but Hogan said he has no regrets.